-DAAD offers two options for practices at its Regional Office in Mexico City:
+DAAD offers two options for internships at its Regional Office in Mexico City:

 Voluntary Work “Kulturweit” at DAAD Mexico